ZJendex/zjendex.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student at Carnegie Mellon University in Electrical and Computer Engineering Department, advised by <a href="https://www.cs.cmu.edu/~justinc3/">Prof. Justin Chan</a> and <a href="https://swarunkumar.com/">Prof. Swarun Kumar</a>.
+I am a Ph.D. student at <a href="https://semanticsignals.com/">Semantic Signals Lab</a> and <a href="https://www.witechlab.com/people.html">WiTech Lab</a> at Carnegie Mellon University in Electrical and Computer Engineering Department, advised by <a href="https://www.cs.cmu.edu/~justinc3/">Prof. Justin Chan</a> and <a href="https://swarunkumar.com/">Prof. Swarun Kumar</a>.

-My research interests lie at the intersection of wireless sensing and human health.
-I am excited about the potential of these sensing devices to monitor bodily functions and diagnose diseases.
+My research interests lie at the intersection of contactless sensing and human health.
+I am excited about the potential using ubiquitous devices to monitor bodily functions and diagnose diseases.

 ### Topics Ongoing
 <div style="display: flex; align-items: center; margin-bottom: 20px;">